travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 # Data Structures
-There are several data structures that are used to hold SSQ data:
+There are several data structures that are used to hold / process SSQ data:

 ### struct sq_header
 ```